* UPDATE 250417: Latest from Winkworth begins with a sleep-inducing cliché of stung strength— again

 Really?
 Has this graduate of the University of the Bleedin’ Obvious no information for desperate Hackney homeseekers?

-Only a little: while mourning the slight fall in sales prices (clearly, it is high commissions that make agent hearts beat fast), he provides a sidebar with a few random statistics from months ago, then throws in an obvious misspelling — “saavy” — as well as a grating cliché, “anytime [sic] soon”.
+Only a little: while mourning the slight fall in sales prices — high prices mean high commissions — he provides a sidebar with a few random statistics from months ago, then throws in an obvious misspelling — “saavy” — as well as the cliché, “anytime [sic] soon”.

 No, because it turns out that Winkworth is rather addicted to such phrases.
 On its website, the agency notes that “Spring is in the Air”.
-Then, a little unsure of this daring claim, it adds the a qualification: “Spring is apparently [my italics] in the air”.
+Then, a little unsure of this daring claim, it adds the qualification “Spring is apparently [my italics] in the air”.

-This keen observer reports that “The weather starts to get warmer, the days get lighter, the spring flowers come out.”
+Further, “The weather starts to get warmer, the days get lighter, the spring flowers come out.”
 Fancy that, the things one learns.

 An autumnal variation advises that “As the days grow shorter and the nights draw in, it’s time to seek out a cosy nook and hibernate.
 With crackling log fires or a toasty range in the kitchen, we need somewhere to curl up with a good book.